kordless/swarm-ghost/README.md

 #### Build and Run Locally with Docker
 To run locally, you'll need to start the MySQL container first:

-	make docker-mysql
+	make docker-mysql-run

 That should start and exit back to the prompt.
 Next, start the Ghost container:

 	make docker-run

-This will create a container that listens on port 80 on your **boot2docker** instance.
+This will create a container that listens on port 2368 on your **boot2docker** instance.
 You can get the IP of the **boot2docker** instance by doing the following:

 	boot2docker ip